eoinkelly/notes/ember/ember-cli.md

 ++ they do provide a good reference for what to do - it is worth learning how they do it so we can streamline pulling in packages

 Conclusion: the main barrier to using it is that I don't know what they are doing

+# Ember-cli 101 book

+Express.js has middlewares that can be used for tricks